 He is the recipient of several scientific awards, including the Max Planck Research Award and the Australian International Research Award, and is a member of the Bavarian Academy of Sciences.
 From 2005 to 2008, he was Vice President of the Universität Oldenburg and founder of the European Medical School.

-He has been a member of the Austrian Science Council since 2013.
+He was a member of the Austrian Science Council from 2013 until 2018.

 The Bremen-born behavioral physiologist Prof. Dr. Dr. Gerhard Roth was founding rector of the Hanse-Wissenschaftskolleg from January 1, 1997, and directed it until August 31, 2008.
 Roth, who holds a doctorate in philosophy and neurobiology, is a member of the Berlin-Brandenburg Academy of Sciences and Humanities and was president of the German National Academic Foundation from 2003-2011.
 Since 1989, he has been director of the Institute for Brain Research at the University of Bremen and was spokesperson for the Collaborative Research Center on Neurocognition.
 He is the author of several books in the fields of cognitive and emotional neurobiology and has become known in particular for his statements on free will.